Saberial/bot-legal-docs/TERMS_OF_SERVICE.md

 THE SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.

 ### 5.2 Service Availability
-- The Software relies on third-party APIs and services
+- The Service relies on third-party APIs and services
-- We do not guarantee continuous availability of monitoring features
+- We do not guarantee continuous availability or uptime
+- The Service is provided as a hobby project with best-effort support
 - API changes by third parties may affect functionality
+- The Service may be discontinued at any time without notice

 ### 5.3 Data Accuracy
 - We do not guarantee the accuracy or completeness of monitored data
-- The Software may miss updates or provide false positives
+- The Service may miss updates or provide false positives
-- You should not rely solely on this Software for critical information
+- You should not rely solely on this Service for critical information
+- Notifications are provided for entertainment and convenience only

 ## 6. Limitation of Liability